ruxlang/ruxlang/readme.md

 ## Rux (ruse) designed for simplicity

 ### A neat new language with a strange name
-This language was created from my personal passion for computer programming and I really liked some of the directions that languages like [RUST](https://www.rust-lang.org/) and [Go](https://golang.org/) were taking, however I found many parts of these languages steeped in antiquated "C" language constraints using naming and namespace separators like `println` or `io::stdin`.
+This language was created partly from my personal passion for computer programming and was inspire by some of the directions that languages like [RUST](https://www.rust-lang.org/) and [Go](https://golang.org/) were taking, however I found many parts of these languages still contained antiquated "C" language constraints using naming and namespace separators like `println` or `io::stdin`.
 I get it, they want the basic language semantics to be familiar to "C" developers.
-Personally, I think we need to dispense with the old baggage already, so I decided to create a more human friendly language with a unique name.
-The main goal was to create a language a child could pick up without needing to study a dozen computer science textbooks.
+Personally, I think it is time to dispense with the old baggage, so I decided to create a more human friendly language with a unique name.
+The main goal was to create a language anyone could pick up without needing to study a dozen computer science textbooks.

 Since the premise of this language is on interface abstractions like [Go](https://golang.org/) and [RUST](https://www.rust-lang.org/), I decided to call it **Rux**, pronounced *ruse* with a soft *x* as in xylophone.
 Implementing an interface is like creating a ruse since any component could imitate that interface.
 Thus the name was born.
+The other premise for this language is to simplify the complexities with sync/async I/O stream processing.
+There is little reason for async I/O to be significantly more complicated than sync I/O and with the increasing number of processor cores at our disposal the need for performing async processing is only rising in order to fully utilize them.
+Rux solves this by first-classing what is called the `pipe` type for streaming data in some ways similar to a shell pipe which all I/O and iteration sequences in Rux uses.

 ## How this language is different
 OK.
 So, we wanted to split from the pack, but why and how much?